lodubay/lisa-pf-noise/README.md

 ...
 psd.dat.99
 ```
+4. Specify frequencies (affects plots for frequency slices and FFTs) in a CSV at `data/frequencies.csv`.
+If no file is specified, defaults to (1e-3, 3e-3, 5e-3, 1e-2, 3e-2, 5e-2).
-4. Optionally, include an impacts file at `data/impacts.dat`.
+5. Optionally, include an impacts file at `data/impacts.dat`.

 ## PSD analysis